Superformula/mobile-test/README.md

 # QR Generator Service, Flutter QR Lib, and QR App

-A set of applications that provide the following:
+An application, library, and server that includes the following:

 1. Flutter QR Lib
 2. QR App